-The Firm undertakes regular analysis to identify staff whose professional activities may have a material impact on the Firm's risk profile, known as MRTs, as required by SYSC 19G.5 of the Code.
-Members of the Board and Executive Committee, as well as other members of senior leadership within revenue-generating functions and control functions have been identified using the criteria set out in SYSC 19G.5.
-The Firm also considers other criteria which may identify additional staff as MRTs.
-Overall there were 40 MRTs identified in DCME for the 2023/24 financial year.
-Separately, the Company (through its wholly-owned German subsidiary, Daiwa Capital Markets Deutschland GmbH) identifies relevant MRTs in Germany, as required by German financial regulations.
-Overall there were 9 MRTs identified in DCMD for the 2023/24 financial year.
+The firm undertakes regular analysis to identify staff whose professional activities may have a material impact on the firm's risk profile, known as MRTs, as required by SYSC 19G.5 of the Code.
+Members of the Board and Executive Committee, as well as other members of senior leadership within revenue-generating functions and Control Functions have been identified using the criteria set out in SYSC 19G.5.
+The firm also considers other criteria which may identify additional staff as MRTs.
+Overall, there were 36 MRTs identified in DCME for the 2024/25 financial year.

 The identification of MRTs is conducted by the CRCO with support from the Performance & Reward Department.
 The assessment process and register of MRTs is approved by the Committee as required.
 MRTs are made aware of their status upon their identification and are asked to acknowledge their status annually.
 MRTs are also requested to confirm that they will not undertake personal hedging strategies in respect of unvested bonus awards.
 Employees identified as MRTs under the Code are subject to specific requirements on the structure of their variable remuneration.
-Where applicable, the Firm applies exemptions to MRTs in accordance with local relevant regulation (e.g., "de minimis").
+Where applicable, the firm applies exemptions to MRTs in accordance with local relevant regulation (e.g., "de minimis").